Programming Languages on Tezos

 Users benefit from the full power of Python to iterate over data structures, call other libraries, pre-compute parameters while ultimately targeting a powerful yet limited language Michelson.

-Baking Bad, a Tezos-focused team of developers, crypto-enthusiasts created PyTezos — Python SDK for Tezos, and also several Tezos dev tools: ConseilPy — Python toolkit for Conseil blockchain indexer, PyTzKT — Python toolkit for TzKT blockchain indexer.
-You can check all these tools at the Baking Bad web-site.
+Baking Bad, a Tezos-focused team of developers, crypto-enthusiasts created PyTezos — Python SDK for Tezos and several Tezos dev tools: ConseilPy — Python toolkit for Conseil blockchain indexer, PyTzKT — Python toolkit for TzKT blockchain indexer.
+You can check all these tools at the Baking Bad website.

 Morley/Lorentz provides a library to write Tezos smart contracts in Haskell.
-The project is under development and the documentation is limited, but you can check it here and follow along with their development: https://hackage.haskell.org/package/morley
+The project is under development and the documentation is limited.

 Archetype is a domain-specific language (DSL) for developing smart contracts on the Tezos blockchain with a specific focus on security and formal verification of contracts.
 It is an open-source project developed in OCaml.
 Archetype offers a completely different way of writing smart contracts on Tezos with its own set of instructions and treating contracts as a state machine.